Craters v0.2.0

 console.log(input.Touch0.pressed); // true / false

-This makes basic mobile-compatible input possible without additional event wiring.
+Basic mobile-compatible input without extra event wiring.

 ECS — Query Coverage